smathermather/labr-pdal/README.md

 Presentation
 ------------

-This Docker image is a container with all latest PostgreSQL extensions needed to do serious GIS work.
+This Vagrant image is a container with all latest PostgreSQL extensions needed to do serious GIS work.
 It is based on Ubuntu 14.04 and features :

 * PostgreSQL 9.3 (from package)